DawidNiezgodka/Scenario1/README.md

 # Scenario1
 The first scenario for validating the CB framework

-## Caveat
-This is a preview-only repository.
-To conduct the test, it is necessary to set the appropriate secrets, have a project, and modify certain variables, the values of which have been removed for security reasons.

 This repository contains the code for the first benchmark for evaluating the [CB-Framework](https://github.com/DawidNiezgodka/CB-Framework).